Skip to main content

-The Research
+Research finding

-"More immersive displays generally produce higher social presence — shared formats have distinct advantages over isolating HMD experiences for museum settings."
+"More immersive displays generally produce higher social presence.
+Shared formats have distinct advantages over isolating HMD experiences for museum settings."

 Oh, Bailenson & Welch (2018), systematic review of 152 studies.
-Supported by Falk & Dierking's Contextual Model of Learning, validated with 217 museum visitors — which identifies the sociocultural context as one of three core drivers of museum learning.
+Supported by Falk & Dierking's Contextual Model of Learning, validated with 217 museum visitors, which identifies the sociocultural context as one of three core drivers of museum learning.

 01 Group over individual